NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 ****************************
 Isolated Building CFD Model
 ****************************
-The Isolated Building CFD Model is a Computational Fluid Dynamics (CFD) based wind load generator that provides greater flexibility in modeling the approaching wind and the flow around the building.
-This event allows the user to seamlessly define CFD model for an isolated building with a rectangularly shaped plan area.
+The Isolated Building CFD Model is a Computational Fluid Dynamics (CFD) based wind load generator for an isolated building with a rectangularly shaped plan area.
+It provides greater flexibility in modeling the approaching wind and the wind induced loads on the building.
+This event allows the user to seamlessly define the computational model with interactive GUI support.
 The modeling process is automated with different pre-/post-processing functionalities.
 The user needs to provide information related to geometry, mesh generation, boundary conditions, turbulence modeling, solver selection, etc. One of the most salient features includes automatic meshing with a user-interactive interface.
-At the backend, the CFD simulations are conducted by executing an open-source CFD code, OpenFOAM.
+At the backend, the CFD simulations are conducted by executing an open-source CFD code from OpenFOAM [Greenshields2015]_.
 The user needs to follow the following procedure to model wind loading using this event.

 #.
 Define the geometry of the building and the computational domain
 #.
-Generate the mesh using different local and global refinement options
+Generate the mesh using different global and local refinement options
 #.
 Define boundary conditions with the characteristics of the approaching wind
 #.
 Specify turbulence model, solver type, and other numerical setups
 #.
 Define the outputs to be monitored from the CFD simulation